2023 Best Child Development & Family Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Full Human Development & Family Studies at Binghamton University Report

-Bowie State University landed the #10 spot in the 2023 rankings for the best bachelor’s degree human development and family studies programs.
+Bowie State University did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
+It came in at #10 on the list.
 Located in the suburb of Bowie, Bowie State University is a public school with a moderately-sized student population.

 On average, human development graduates from Bowie State University take out $29,222 in student loans while working on their Bachelor's Degree.